anu07shreej/anu07shreej/README.md

 ### 👋 Hello, I'm Anushree.
 I received my Bachelors degree in Electronics and Communication Engineering from NIT, India and a Masters in Computer Engineering from the University of Texas, Dallas.
 I have been working as a Software engineer since then.
-When not glued to my phone screen, I spends time reading books 📚, making art on my Ipad 🎨, solving Jigsaw puzzles 🧩, and playing Table Tennis 🏓.
+When not glued to my phone screen, I spend time reading books 📚, making art on my Ipad 🎨, solving Jigsaw puzzles 🧩, and playing Table Tennis 🏓.
 I am a fan of online learning and believe that education happens everywhere, not just in the classroom.
 #### I am actively looking for Software and Machine Learning Engineer roles.
 Please reach out via email.

 ![](https://komarev.com/ghpvc/?username=anu07shreej&color=blue&style=plastic&label=PROFILE+VIEWS)